github/docs/content/code-security/codeql-cli/codeql-cli-manual/database-analyze.md

 change in the future.

-If no timeout is specified, or is given as 0, no timeout will be set (except for [codeql test run](/code-security/codeql-cli/codeql-cli-manual/test-run), where the default timeout is 5 minutes).
+If no timeout is specified, or is given as 0, no timeout will be set (except for "[codeql test run](/code-security/codeql-cli/codeql-cli-manual/test-run)", where the default timeout is 5 minutes).

 #### `-j, --threads=<num>`